Oregon's Primate Center Sparks Fierce Battle Over Science and Ethics

 Opposing the center are national organizations like People for the Ethical Treatment of Animals (PETA) and the Physicians Committee for Responsible Medicine (PCRM), which argue that the scientific gains come at an unacceptable ethical cost.
 These groups have filed federal complaints with the USDA and NIH, alleging numerous violations of the Animal Welfare Act at the Beaverton facility.
 Allegations include deficient veterinary care, unsanitary conditions, and psychological distress, citing specific incidents such as a monkey's death from sepsis and primates housed in rusty, undersized cages.

 Beyond welfare concerns, these groups challenge the scientific necessity of the research itself.
-They describe experiments—such as inducing alcohol consumption through starvation or separating infant monkeys from their mothers for fear studies—as both cruel and scientifically redundant.
+They describe experiments - such as inducing alcohol consumption through starvation or separating infant monkeys from their mothers for fear studies - as both cruel and scientifically redundant.
 PCRM contends that modern, human-based research methods like organ-on-a-chip technology and advanced computational models are more effective and ethical.
-Just this month, PETA and PCRM filed a new complaint alleging that OHSU's animal experimentation oversight committee is illegally stacked with members tied to the primate center, compromising its independence.
+Just this month, PETA and PCRM filed a new complaint alleging that OHSU's animal experimentation oversight committee is illegally stacked with members tied to the primate center.
+However, OHSU has stated that its committee is correctly constituted according to the Animal Welfare Act, which explicitly mandates the inclusion of institutional scientists and veterinarians, and is regularly verified by unannounced USDA inspections.

 OHSU's Tightrope Walk